AnshSinghSonkhia/Smart-City-Dashboard/README.md

 The Smart City Dashboard Project aims to build a comprehensive dashboard that aggregates real-time data from various sources within a city.
 This includes traffic conditions, weather updates, and information on public services.
 The goal is to provide valuable insights for city planning, helping officials make informed decisions for efficient city management.

+The dashboard should integrate data from APIs related to traffic, weather, and public services to provide city planners and officials with valuable insights for informed decision-making.

 ## Problem Statement

 In the context of urban development, there is a need for efficient city planning and management.
 The Smart City Dashboard addresses this by integrating data from different APIs, providing a centralized platform for city planners to analyze and interpret information.